Eat Southern Europe’s Super Food, the Pomegranate

 For active people where osteoarthritis threatens, pomegranates have been shown to slow cartilage deterioration.
 It also helps with type 2 diabetes.
 Cyclists who are worried about time in the saddle harming their… ahem.. performance, there is good news.
 Amazingly this fruit is also known to be very helpful in erectile dysfunction.

-Not only that, a study from America’s National Institute of Health states that patients who were given pomegranate juice had a better chance fighting infections.
+In addition to that, an America’s National Institute of Health study states that patients given pomegranate juice had a better chance fighting infections.
 A good reason to down a glass already.

 So make this super food part of your diet and get going on that bike knowing you are a healthy fitter person!